vinodkumarhs1962/skinspire_V2/Project_docs/User Authorization/User_management_approach.md

 The security framework
 Frontend requirements using Tailwind CSS

-I'll organize this as a comprehensive implementation plan for user management.Implementing User Management for SkinSpire Clinic
+I'll organize this as a comprehensive implementation plan for user management.Implementing User Management for Skinspire Clinic
 Based on your project structure and existing functionality, I'll outline a comprehensive approach to developing the user management system.
 The good news is that much of the foundational work (authentication, database models, security) is already in place, so we'll be building upon these established components.
 1. Analysis of Existing User-Related Components
 From your project files, I can see: